Filing an Appeal under the Environmental Protection and Enhancement Act (Part 4), the Water Act

 administrative penalty under the Environmental Protection and Enhancement Act, the Water Act

-or the Climate Change Emissions Management Act.
+or the Emissions Management and Climate Resilience Act.
 A Notice of Appeal with respect to various orders

-and Emissions Management Act and the Government Organization Act, and approvals issued under the
+Emissions Management and Climate Resilience Act and the Government Organization Act, and approvals issued under the

 Water Act must be filed within 7 days of receiving notice of the decision.